Bedlington

 The parish of Bedlington constituted the historic exclave of County Durham called Bedlingtonshire.
-It is famous for giving its name to a breed of dog; the Bedlington Terrier.

 History

 The place-name "Bedlington" is first attested circa 1050 in a biography of Saint Cuthbert, where it appears as "Bedlingtun".
 The name means "the town of Bedla's people".

 Bedlington and the hamlets belonging to it were bought by Cutheard, Bishop of Durham, between 900 and 915, and although locally in the county of Northumberland, it became part of the county palatine (from Lat. palatium, a palace) of Durham, over which Bishop Walcher was granted royal rights by William the Conqueror.

 When these rights were taken from Cuthbert Tunstall, Bishop of Durham, in 1536, Bedlington among his other properties, lost its special privileges, but was confirmed to him in 1541 with the other property of his predecessors.
 Together with the other lands of the see of Durham, Bedlington was made over to the ecclesiastical commissioners in 1866.
 Bedlingtonshire was made part of Northumberland for civil purposes by acts of parliament in 1832 and 1844.

 Bedlington became an industrial town with an iron works and several coal mines, however subsequent closure of these industries in the latter half of the 20th century caused the town to undergo many changes, becoming more of a dormitory town for those working in the surrounding areas.
 The last of the residential housing estates, formerly built for the mining families of the town, were taken over and razed by the council with residents evicted from the 'Pit Rows' estate in the early to mid 1970s, as was part and parcel of the government's national policy of this time.

 The most important historic building in Bedlington was Bedlington Old Hall, which consisted of a 15th-century pele tower with a long early 18th-century stone block adjoining, occupying a prime location on the high street.
 It was controversially demolished in 1959 and replaced with council offices, which are now themselves empty and for sale.

 The parish was abolished on 1 April 1974 and became an unparished area in Wansbeck district.